paper-toaster/osu-wiki/wiki/History_of_osu!/2016/en.md

 The applications that were given out at the time were different from BN (Beatmap Nominator) applications in that simply filling out a form with "good answers" would not guarantee a possition; users who were of interest to the GMT would be spoken to by the GMT and further inspection would follow from there.
 Additionally, there was not a limited number of "spots" available for the GMT.
 If the team felt someone was qualified for the position, they would add them; there was no competition for joining [[27]][r].

 Open testing for the "Loved" ranking state for beatmaps was formally started and announced on 17 October 2016.
-Beatmaps in this category were beatmaps that may not have met the ranking criteria, but are held in such high regard by the community at large that they are given offical online leaderboards, with the caveat that they will not grant users performance points on any plays [[28]][r]. <!--not sure if i should use "were" or "are" here-->
+This category was intended for beatmaps that were/are held in such high regard by the community at large that they are given offical online leaderboards, even if they may not meet the typical ranking criteria; however, beatmaps in the category would not grant users performance points on any plays [[28]][r].

 In its [announcment newspost](https://osu.ppy.sh/home/news/2016-10-17-here-comes-the-love), a set of pre-selected beatmaps were given the Loved status that served as the first ever beatmaps to be Loved: